100+ best Black Friday deals to shop now — save on AirPods, Nintendo Switch and more

-Black Friday is well underway!
-If you want to shop the best discounts while doing your holiday shopping (or taking care of your own wish list), we've got the scoop on some of the biggest sales you can shop right now from Amazon, Target, Walmart, Old Navy and more, including deals under $25, major markdowns on the Xbox Series X, steep savings at Dyson and tons more.
+Black Friday is nearly over!
+If you want to shop the best discounts while doing your holiday shopping (or taking care of your own wish list), we've got the scoop on some of the biggest sales you can shop right now from Amazon, Target, Walmart, Old Navy and more, including deals under $25, major markdowns on the Xbox Series X, steep savings at Dyson and tons more before the day ends.

 Black Friday deals 2022